Oprichnina: Organization

-Ivan also stipulated the creation of a personal guard known as the oprichniki.
-Originally it was a thousand strong.
 The noble oprichniki Aleksei Basmanov and Afanasy Viazemsky oversaw recruitment.
 Nobles and townsmen free of relations to the zemshchina or its administration were eligible for Ivan’s new guard.
 Henri Troyat has emphasized the lowly origin of the oprichnina recruits.
 However, historian Vladimir Kobrin has contested that a shift to the lower classes constituted a late development in the oprichnina era.
 Many early oprichniki had close ties to the princely and boyar clans of Russia.

 Territorial divisions under the oprichnina led to mass resettlement.
 When the property of zemshchina nobles fell within oprichnina territory, oprichniki seized their lands and forced the owners onto zemshchina land.
 The oprichnina territory included primarily service estates.
-Alexander Zimin and Stepan Veselovsky have argued that this division left heredity landownership largely unaffected.
+Alexander Zimin and Stepan Veselovsky have argued that this division left hereditary landownership largely unaffected.
 However, Platonov and other scholars have posited that resettlement aimed to undermine the power of the landed nobility.
 Pavlov has cited the relocation of zemshchina servicemen from oprichnina territories onto heredity estates as a critical blow to the power of the princely class.
 The division of hereditary estates diminished the influence of the princely elites in their native provinces.
 The worst affected was the province of Suzdal which lost 80% of its gentry.

 The oprichniki enjoyed social and economic privileges under the oprichnina.
-While zemshchina boyars lost both heredity and service land, the oprichniki retained hereditary holdings that fell in zemshchina land.
+While zemshchina boyars lost both hereditary and service land, the oprichniki retained hereditary holdings that fell in zemshchina land.
 Moreover, Ivan granted the oprichnina the spoils of a heavy tax levied upon the zemshchina nobles.
 The rising oprichniki owed their allegiance to Ivan, not heredity or local bonds.